 Isaac Newton did not actually use the concept of a reference frame, but it is helpful to use it to succinctly describe his beliefs.
 Newton assumed that if event 1 lasts just as long as event 2 in one frame, then it does so in all other frames.
 Newton also assumed that, if you are five feet tall in one reference frame, then you are that tall in all other frames.
 Einstein undermined these two Newtonian assumptions.

 Einstein said, “Time is relative.”
 This means some, but not all, aspects of time are relative to the chosen reference frame.
 Relative to in the sense of depending upon.
 Newton would say that if you are seated in a moving vehicle, then your speed relative to the vehicle is zero, but your speed relative to the road is not zero.
 Einstein would agree.
 However, he would surprise Newton by saying the length of your vehicle is slightly different in the two reference frames.
 Equally surprising to Newton, the duration of your drinking a cup of coffee while in the vehicle is slightly different in those two reference frames.
 These effects are called space contraction and time dilation, respectively.
-So, both length and duration are frame dependent and not objectively real characteristics of things.
+So, both length and duration are frame dependent and, for that reason, not objectively real characteristics of things.

 With space contraction and time dilation, namely with the relativity of length and of duration, Einstein’s theory is requiring a mixing of space and time.
 Spacetime divides into its space part and its time part differently for two reference frames that move relative to each other.
 Because there are infinitely many frames that could be chosen, to claim that an event lasted three minutes without giving even an implicit indication of the reference frame is to make a very ambiguous claim.